Avant-garde Jazz

 |

-Our understanding was that the Art Ensemble of Chicago do not perform in studio very.
+Our understanding was that the Art Ensemble of Chicago generally do not perform in studio.
 Not only that, it can be remarkably difficult to record improvisation which can use several tonnes of acoustic instruments of all kinds.

-This commission gave us a very special opportunity to produce the whole thing in Chicago, to rehearse and record the improvised jazz compositions in studio through several days, to interview the guys and allow them to introduce themselves, and also to go with them into their community and neighbourhood in Southside Chicago to learn more about their motivation, their inspiration, and their roots.
+This commission gave us a very special opportunity to produce the whole thing in Chicago, to rehearse/record the improvised jazz compositions in studio through several days, to interview the guys and allow them to introduce themselves, and also to go with them into their community and neighbourhood in Southside Chicago to learn more about their motivation, their inspiration, and their roots.

 The tricky thing was to edit it into a one hour show for transmission for UK audiences.
 However, to much relief this did receive the blessings of Andy Park, Commissioning Editor, Channel 4.
-We understand it did fulfil the brief and although it was for a minority viewing audience it did receive favourable notices from the music press.
+We understand it did fulfil the brief and although it was always aimed toward a minority viewing audience it received favourable notices from the music press.

-On a personal note, it was hugely challenging but also a joy to work on, the guys were great to hang-out with and it was a privilege to be welcomed into their world and their music.
+On a personal note, it was hugely challenging but also a joy to work on, the guys were great to hang-out with and it was a privilege to be welcomed into their world and to gain a real insight into their music.

-This commission gave us a very special opportunity to produce the whole thing in Chicago, to rehearse and record the improvised jazz compositions in studio through several days, to interview the guys and allow them to introduce themselves, and also to go with them into their community and neighbourhood in Southside Chicago to learn more about their motivation, their inspiration, and their roots.
+This commission gave us a very special opportunity to produce the whole thing in Chicago, to rehearse/record the improvised jazz compositions in studio through several days, to interview the guys and allow them to introduce themselves, and also to go with them into their community and neighbourhood in Southside Chicago to learn more about their motivation, their inspiration, and their roots.

 The tricky thing was to edit it into a one hour show for transmission for UK audiences.
 However, to much relief this did receive the blessings of Andy Park, Commissioning Editor, Channel 4.
-We understand it did fulfil the brief and although it was for a minority viewing audience it did receive favourable notices from the music press.
+We understand it did fulfil the brief and although it was always aimed toward a minority viewing audience it received favourable notices from the music press.

-On a personal note, it was hugely challenging but also a joy to work on, the guys were great to hang-out with and it was a privilege to be welcomed into their world and their music.
+On a personal note, it was hugely challenging but also a joy to work on, the guys were great to hang-out with and it was a privilege to be welcomed into their world and to gain a real insight into their music.

 Neil Anthony, Producer